Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 - New Mexico is winless against the spread this year.

-- The Lobos have yet to cover the spread this season when underdogs by 10.5 points or more.
+- The Lobos have yet to cover the spread this year when underdogs by 10.5 points or more.

-- New Mexico's games this year have gone over the point total one time in three opportunities (33.3%).
+- New Mexico's games this season have gone over the total in one out of three opportunities (33.3%).

-- The Lobos put up 18.5 points per game, comparable to the 18.3 the Falcons surrender.
+- The Lobos average 18.5 points per game, comparable to the 18.3 the Falcons allow.

-- New Mexico is 0-1 against the spread and 2-0 overall when the team notches more than 18.3 points.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 18.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.